symfony/symfony-docs/form/embedded.rst

 How to Embed Forms
 ==================

-Often, you'll want to build a form that will include fields from many different objects.
+Often, you will want to build a form that will include fields from many different objects.
 For example, a registration form may contain data belonging to a ``User`` object as well as many ``Address`` objects.
 Fortunately this can be achieved by the Form component.